Elliptical52/Chess/README.md

 * Cross-platform support with easy installation.
 * Straightforward and simple interface, with no unneccesary clutter.

+## Backend
+* Written entirely in Python with the [pygame](https://www.pygame.org/wiki/about) library.
+* Board state stored as an 8×8 array of strings.
+* Move validation handled by per-piece movement logic.
+* Game loop runs at 60 FPS (customizable)
+* Most assets and constants are loaded, not hardcoded, so as to make modding as easy as possible.

 ## Screenshot Gallery
 <p>
   <img src="screenshots/gameplay_1.png" width="400">